aaron1729/sleep-stories/README.md

 STATUS: done, except for phoneticizations (which aren't currently relevant (as of 2023-11-28) anyways).

+### get_art_style_description.py

+this takes an art style listed in `art_styles.py` and retrieves a lengthy description of it from chatGPT, tailored to help chatGPT write dalle prompts in that style. when called without arguments, it runs on _all_ art styles listed there.

 ### get_art_styles.py

-this takes a list of destinations in `inputs.py` and, for each entry, retrieves a style of art (as well as an in-depth description thereof) that stories set there can be nicely illustrated in.
+this takes a list of destinations in `inputs.py` and, for each entry, retrieves a style of art (as well as an in-depth description thereof) that stories set there can be nicely illustrated in. these are requested to be _different_ art styles; so that we can easily check chatGPT's performance on this, the results of a given instance are all saved in a _single_ file.

-a typical result file is named `give one here: prob just art-styles_2023-11-23.txt`.
+a typical result file is named `art-styles_2023-11-29_11-43-46.txt`.

-* this might begin with just a list (say comma-separated) of the locations that appear in this file.

-STATUS: does not yet exist. (we've been doing this part manually thus far.)
+STATUS: done.

 ### get_dalle_prompts.py

-this takes a `cues` file as well as an `art-styles` file that contains an art style for the corresponding destination (by default the most recent such) and gets one dalle prompt for each cue in the given style from chatGPT.
+this takes a `cues` file as well as an `art-styles` file that contains an art style for the corresponding destination (by default the most recent such) and gets one dalle prompt for each cue in the given style from chatGPT. these are separated by `strings.separator` (but not otherwisely (e.g. into chunks)).

-a typical result file is named `decide here. prob put timestamp, and then metadata of what story it came from.`
+a typical result file is named `dalle-prompts_for_cues_tokyo_2023-11-28_22-32-51_long_at_2023-11-29_12-46-14.txt`. the latter timestamp is when the file was generated.

-STATUS: the `for` loop exists, but as of now (11/26 at 4pm) the art style is hard-coded.
+STATUS: done (at least works for n=1).

 ### get_pix.py

-this takes a list of dalle prompts for a given story and generates illustrations.
+this takes a list of dalle prompts for a given story and generates illustrations. these are saved in a dedicated directory in `images/`, whose name lists the input `dalle-prompts` file as well as a timestamp of when the images were generated (so that different runs of `get_pix` don't overwrite each other).

-`this should land in a dedicated folder, indicating the timestamps of: the story, the dalle-prompts file, and generation time. in particular, this should take as a parameter both the story and a dalle-prompts file that's based on it.`

-STATUS: the `for` loop (over the list of dalle prompts) exists, but it's not a function yet.
+a typical name of such a dedicated directory is `images_dalle-prompts_for_cues_tokyo_2023-11-28_22-32-51_long_at_2023-11-29_12-46-14_at_2023-11-29_13-27-04`. conveniently, this name essentially contains the name of the corresponding story file as a substring (here, `story_tokyo_2023-11-28_22-32-51_long.txt`).

+the images are named `000.png`, `001.png`, etc.; these align one-to-one with the dalle prompts, and therefore with the cues as well.

+this also writes a file to `image-urls/`. however, note that these urls are only valid for 1 hour from when the images were generated. so this is really only useful for more-or-less-immediate debugging: error status codes are logged here.

+a typical such file is named `image-urls_dalle-prompts_for_cues_tokyo_2023-11-28_22-32-51_long_at_2023-11-29_12-46-14_at_2023-11-29_13-27-04.txt`. [`this could/should change...`]

+`HANDLE ERRORS here from prompts being too long! (just trim the prompt (maybe sentence-by-sentence?) and then retry.) although in like 150+ pix, it hasn't happened once yet...`

+some quick API info is [here](https://cookbook.openai.com/articles/what_is_new_with_dalle_3). a few relevant notes therefrom:
+* there doesn't seem to be anything like a "system prompt".
+* the maximum allowable length of a prompt is 1_000 characters.
+* the parameter n is the number of images to create. the default is n=1, and this is the _only_ option for dall-e-3.
+* style = "vivid" is default, but also "natural" is possible.
+* quality = "standard" is default, but also "hd" is possible.

+STATUS: done (at least works for n=1).

 ### word_usage_stats.py